-Just a few months after Haunted Honeymoon was released, Gilda Radner received a diagnosis that explained the fatigue and pain she had suffered while filming – she had ovarian cancer.
-She died of the disease three years later, but left behind a legacy of laughter – and of strength.
-Gilda’s Club, named in memory of Radner, gives people living with cancer and their families and friends a place to meet and join together for support, comfort, information and inspiration.
+Just a few months after Haunted Honeymoon was released, Radner received a diagnosis that explained the fatigue and pain she had suffered while filming – she had ovarian cancer.
+She died of the disease three years later, leaving behind a legacy of laughter – and of strength.
+Gilda's Club, named in memory of Radner, gives people living with cancer and their families and friends a place to meet and join together for support, comfort, information and inspiration.

 Written by Linnea Crowther